tobiasbuckell/glyph/README.md

 ## 5) Setup & usage

 1. **Install Karabiner-Elements** https://karabiner-elements.pqrs.org
-2. **Add the JSON** to _Karabiner-Elements → Complex Modifications_ and then click 'Add your own rule'
+2. **Add the JSON** via _Karabiner-Elements → Complex Modifications_ and clickin 'Add your own rule.'
-3. **Paste in JSON** from the 4 JSON files here 4 times to add 4 rules of your own
+3. **Paste in JSON** from the 4 JSON files here, copy and paste them 4 times using 'add to add 4 rules of your own.
 4. **Test**:
     - Tap the direction keys above to move.
     - **Hold `d`** and press movement keys to select.